MAGEMin_C.jl: Examples

 sys_in = "mol";

-out = single_point_minimization(P, T, data, X=X, Xoxides=Xoxides, sys_in=sys_in,rm_list=rm_list)
+out = single_point_minimization(P, T, data, X=X, Xoxides=Xoxides, sys_in=sys_in,rm_list=rm_list)which gives:

 Pressure : 10.713125 [kbar]